 EMA is an application tool used to help charities reach their donors.
 It provides a webpage which forms the basis of your fundraising project, which takes different visual forms depending on the nature of your fundraiser.
 For example, a school might be raising money to rebuild a roof, which will be displayed on the page and then each donation is represented by a brick, to give a visual sense of the donor’s contribution and how close they are to reaching their goal.

 In order to use EMA, your charity would need to be a Matchmaking Member of the whatCharity community and have a completed profile on our site.
-You will then need to form a customer relationship with Minted Box who will set you up with your fundraising page and provide you with a link for you to integrate on your whatCharity profile.

 *As part of our partnership with minted box, all applicants will receive a free matchmaking membership until the end of the year.

 Minted Box is offering the EMA tool for two charities: one with a turnover below £1m and one with a turnover above £1m.
 Charities need only to complete their profiles on our site and answer these few extra questions to be eligible.

 In order to be successful, Minted Box will be selecting charities with the most creative ideas for their fundraising portal (demonstrated in the final question of the survey application).